motoharu-gosuto/psvgamesd/README.md

 - Use physical mmc mode to produce 1:1 dump of the game card.
 - Use your favorite tool or hex editor to burn this dump to SD card.
 - Use physical sd mode to run the game.

+# Huge dump size, trimming, compression etc

+## Trimming zeroes

+I see quite a lot of complaints about size of the .psv files.
+I guess I should have explained it from the start.
+Initial design of the format assumes that 1 to 1 dumps are produced.
+However you have a total freedom to derive a trimmed version of the dump from the original file.
+All you have to do is to remove zeroes in the end of the file using any hex editor.
+Keep in mind that data is 512 byte aligned.
+Then set corresponding FLAG_TRIMMED flag in the header of the file.

+## Compression

+At this point in time compression does not make much sense since data in the dump is encrypted.

 # Reporting issues